Pyrami: The Product Growth Framework

 In conclusion, whenever you are developing a product and have to prioritize features, let this framework guide you.
 Focus on the functional features first.
 Think about how the ugly-looking craigslist.com took over the classified industry.
 Craigslist is REALLY good at helping people list stuff.
 They were able to get away from focusing on the emotional features.
 Once you get the core functional features down, focus on building the emotional features.
 Think about smooth curves of the iPhone shell and how it makes you feel when you hold it in your hand.
 After the emotional features, think about the ecological features.
 These are the features that will help create a thriving ecosystem for your product.
 Think about the 1.4 million apps that has been built specifically for the iOS app store.
 The app store made the iOS ecosystem.

-8 Comments on “Pyrami: The Product Growth Framework”
+8 responses to “Pyrami: The Product Growth Framework”

 4. Charles – thanks for sharing this framework!
 However, I’ve also stumbled upon a different (apparently, somewhat conflicting) idea out there – that of a Minimum Loveable Product, which I interpret as follows: